fasttime/Polytype/readme.md

 [![NPM](https://nodei.co/npm/proxymi.png?compact=true)](https://nodei.co/npm/proxymi/)

-**Proxy-based multiple inheritance for ES6.
+**Proxy-based multiple inheritance for JavaScript.
 Without mixins.**

-**Proxymi** is a JavaScript library that adds dynamic multiple inheritance to JavaScript with a simple syntax.
+**Proxymi** is a library that adds support for dynamic [multiple inheritance](https://en.wikipedia.org/wiki/Multiple_inheritance) to JavaScript with a simple syntax.
-“Dynamic” means that runtime changes to base classes are reflected immediately in all derived classes just like programmers would expect when working with single prototype inheritance.
+“Dynamic” means that changes to base classes at runtime are reflected immediately in all derived classes just like programmers would expect when working with single prototype inheritance.
 So easy.

 Proxymi uses
 [proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy)
-along with other new features introduced by ECMAScript 6 to provide multiple inheritance.
+along with other relatively new language features to provide multiple inheritance.
-Some of these features are not yet widely supported.
+Some of these features are not yet well supported in all browsers.
-As of today, Proxymi works in **current versions of Chrome, Firefox, Opera and in Node.js 7**.
+As of today, Proxymi works in **current versions of Chrome, Firefox, Safari<sup>[[notes](#compatibility "Safari is only partially supported.
+See the Compatibility section for details.")]</sup>, Opera and in Node.js**.
-As ES6 support in other browsers improves, Proxymi will start to run in those browsers, too.
+As JavaScript support in other browsers improves, Proxymi will start to run in those browsers, too.

 ## Setup Instructions